cysouw/graphicalgrammar/text/german.md

 >
 > ('Such sentences can be called "developed", "extended" or (opposite to "naked") "dressed" sentences.')

 The term *bekleidet* leads to a lot of discussion, because of the sexual connotations.
 The term *nackt* is not so much the problem, because this German word is used to refer to many situations without cover, like *nackter Boden* 'bare floor', and it is also regularly used metaphorically, like in *nackte Angst* 'sheer terror'.
 So, there is no sexual connotation with the usage of the word *nackt* when used in opposition to the words *ausgebildet* or *erweitert*.
 However, in opposition to the word *bekleidet* 'dressed' the meaning of the word *nackt* suddenly obtains a strong sexual connotation, clearly meaning 'nude'.
-Some authors [e.g. @billroth1834; @gotzinger1835] use *bekleidet*, maybe because they find it funny and consider it a nice joke to motivate students, while others strongly object to this choice of words as being vulgar, or at least tasteless.
+Some authors [e.g. @billroth1834; @gotzinger1835] use *bekleidet*, maybe because they find it funny and consider it a nice joke to motivate students, while others strongly object to this choice of words as being vulgar, or at least tasteless:

 > Man nennt solche Sätze, welche nur die wesentlichen (Haupt-) Satztheile enthalten, ~~nackte~~, und solche, welche auch noch andere Theile enthalten, (nicht: ~~bekleidete~~, sondern) ~~ausgebildete~~ oder erweiterte Sätze. [@diesterweg1830: 166]
 >